 You’ll have everything in one place, which makes it simple to check that your pension savings are in the right kind of investments for you, and to change them if they’re not.

+Read more about bringing your pensions together in our Bring your pensions together: we suggest nine things to think about article.
 You can also find out more on our ‘transfer my pension’ page.

-Remember, as with any investment the value can go up as well as down and you could get back less than you paid in.
+The information here is based on our understanding in November 2018 and shouldn’t be taken as financial advice.
+A pension is an investment, the value can go down as well as up and you could get back less than you paid in.